How do I recover a lost share certificate?

 When administering estates on behalf of their clients, Solicitors and legal professionals may have to sell or transfer shareholdings, which can become complicated when the share certificate cannot be located.

 When dealing with an estate that includes shares without a certificate, a new one can be requested from the registrars of the company (if known).
 However, they may impose conditions before granting you with a replacement certificate.
-For example, a Deed of Indemnity will be required to prove the shares were in fact owned by the Deceased at their date of death.
+For example, a Deed of Indemnity will be required to prove the shares were owned by the Deceased at their date of death.
 Additionally, there will likely be a fee for obtaining a replacement.
 When contacting the registrars, there will be forms to complete, and they will also need a copy of the Grant of Probate (if obtained).

 However, if there is no paperwork or information about which company the shares were with, but the Personal Representative is aware that they existed, specialist services may be required.
-Probate specialists such as Title Research have access to asset searches that can help you value, verify, and locate the shares and share certificates.
+Probate specialists such as Title Research have access to asset searches that can help you value, verify, and locate the shares and lost share certificates.
 We work as quickly as possible to ensure you can proceed with the estate administration process efficiently.

 Download our leaflet for an overview of our specialist services here.